-- Observe the applying rules and national regulations. - Observe the radiation protection regulations in use, storage and for work on the radiometric measuring system. - Observe warning signs and safety areas. - Install and operate the device according to the manufacturer's instructions. - The device shall not be operated or stored outside the designated parameters. - Protect the device against extreme influences (i.e. chemical products, weather, mechanical impacts, vibrations) when operated or stored. - Always safe the OFF position of the source insert using the padlock. - Do not operate or store damaged or corroded devices.
-Contact the responsible radiation safety officer for appropriate instructions and measures when damage or corrosion occurs. - Conduct the required leak testing procedure according to the applying regulations and instructions.
+- Observe the applying rules and national regulations - Observe the radiation protection regulations in use, storage and for work on the radiometric measuring system - Observe warning signs and safety areas - Install and operate the device according to this manual and the relevant conditions as specified by the regulatory authority - The device shall not be operated or stored outside the designated parameters - Protect the device against extreme influences (i.e. chemical products, weather, mechanical impacts, vibrations) when operated or stored - Always secure the "OFF" position by using a padlock, see Operating Instructions BA01327F - Before switching on the radiation beam it is necessary to ensure that no personnel are within the area of the radiation (or, indeed, inside the vessel)

+- The radiation beam may only be switched on by specially trained personnel - Do not operate or store damaged or corroded devices.
+Contact the responsible radiation safety officer for appropriate instructions and measures when damage or corrosion occurs - Conduct the required leak testing procedure according to the applying regulations and instructions